How to Build Backlinks and Authority for Your Website

 Contribute code or donate.
 Project pages often thank sponsors with follow links.

-Backlink building need not feel technical.
+Backlink building doesn't have to feel overwhelming.
 Claim social profiles.
 Fill major directories with matching details.
 Ask partners for simple links.
 Share news often.
 Write guest pieces.
 Be helpful in forums.
 Use plain language and a real voice.
 Track progress in a sheet and with free Google tools.

 Start small.
 One quality link a week adds up fast.
 Need a nudge?
 Let Revised automate the research and keep your authority growing.